Best CPAP Masks

 Sleep Position

-Side and stomach sleepers may find sleeping with a CPAP mask more difficult than back sleepers because hoses are more prone to tangling for these sleeper types.
-Top-of-the-head tubing and CPAP pillows can help prevent disconnections.
+Side and stomach sleepers may find sleeping with a CPAP mask more difficult than back sleepers because masks are more likely to leak in those sleeper types.
+Top-of-the-head tubing can help prevent the tube from getting tangled when you move around in your sleep.

 Compatibility